 What is Business Intelligence?

 Business Intelligence, or BI, comes in many forms.
 In its simplest level, Business Intelligence can be described as any type of software technology that is used to help business owners, executives and managers look at data to make better decisions.
 With a proper BI system in place, business owners and managers will get access to the right information at the right time and in the right format.
-BI can provide a company with data resources that help it achieve its business goals by guiding timely strategic decisions.
+BI can provide a company with data resources that consequently help it achieve its business goals by guiding timely strategic decisions.

 How Does BI Help a Business?

 Many small businesses are reluctant to put BI into practice.
-Common reasons for this are that BI programs can be expensive and time-consuming to set up.
+Common reasons for this are that BI programs are time-consuming to set up and therefore expensive.
 Another reason is that small businesses are not clear on the benefits of using BI.

-- Analyzing your marketing efforts to help fine-tune your spending and get a better return on investment (ROI)
+- Analyzing your marketing efforts may help fine-tune your spending hence increasing your return on investment (ROI)

 - Identifying the cost of customer acquisition

 - Tracking and managing employee turnover and attrition rate

 - Accelerating and improving your decision-making process